bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 2EM is a relative height which is twice the size of the current font height.

-Let\'s examine the output.
+Let&apos;s examine the output.

 It looks good.

 ![](images2/media/image142.png){width="3.0in"
-height="2.9506944444444443in"}I\'m going to do the same for the main and the footer elements.
+height="2.9506944444444443in"}I&apos;m going to do the same for the main and the footer elements.

-I\'ve changed the colors, but everything else is the same.
+I&apos;ve changed the colors, but everything else is the same.

-Let\'s examine the output again.
+Let&apos;s examine the output again.
 It looks exactly like I was expecting.

 The header main and footer are all formatted in different colors.

 If I modify the size of the page, the layout changes accordingly.

-Next, let\'s examine the 12th section or 12 column grid system layout, also called a twelve-span grid.
+Next, let&apos;s examine the 12th section or 12 column grid system layout, also called a twelve-span grid.

 This type of grid, conceptually to divide the page into 12 columns of